OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-100.md

 ## Psalm 100:2

-> Serve the Lord with jubilation;
+> Serve the Lord with gladness;
-> Come before Him with rejoicing.
+> Approach Him with joyful singing.

 ## Psalm 100:3

-> Know that the Lord Himself is God;
+> Recognise that the Lord is indeed God;
-> It is He who has made us, and not we ourselves;
+> He is our Creator, and we did not create ourselves;
-> We are His people and the sheep of His pasture.
+> We belong to Him, the flock under His care.

 ## Psalm 100:4

-> Enter His gates with thanksgiving,
+> Enter His gates with gratitude,
-> And His courtyards with praise.
+> And His courts with praise.
-> Give thanks to Him, bless His name.
+> Offer thanks to Him, honour His name.

 ## Psalm 100:5

 > For the Lord is good;
-> His mercy is everlasting,
+> His kindness endures forever,
-> And His faithfulness is to all generations.
+> And His faithfulness continues through all generations.